Rani Yahya

-Rani Ahmad Yahya (born September 12, 1984) is a Brazilian mixed martial artist and BJJ practitioner.
-He won the 66 kg division of the prestigious ADCC Submission Wrestling World Championship in April 2007.
+Rani Ahmad Yahya (born September 12, 1984) is a Syrian-Brazilian mixed martial artist and BJJ practitioner.
+He won the 66 kg division of the ADCC Submission Wrestling World Championship in April 2007.
 He currently fights in the Bantamweight division of the Ultimate Fighting Championship.

 Background

 Yahya was born to a Syrian father and Brazilian mother.
 He trained judo, taekwondo and karate in his childhood, finding Brazilian jiu-jitsu at the age of 11.

 Mixed martial arts career

 World Extreme Cagefighting

 Yahya made his WEC debut against former TKO Major League MMA featherweight champion Mark Hominick at WEC 28 on May 3, 2007.
 Yahya defeated Hominick in the first round with a rear naked choke.

 He fought and lost to Chase Beebe via unanimous decision for the WEC bantamweight championship at WEC 30 on September 5, 2007, and earned Fight of the Night bonus.

-On November 5, 2008 at WEC 36, Yahya fought Yoshiro Maeda and won via Submission in the first round and earned the Submission of the Night bônus.
+On November 5, 2008, at WEC 36, Yahya fought Yoshiro Maeda and won via Submission in the first round and earned the Submission of the Night bônus.

 Yahya fought former WEC Bantamweight Champion Eddie Wineland on the undercard of WEC 40 on April 5, 2009.
 He won via Submission in the first round and earned the Submission of the Night bônus.

-Yahya was scheduled to fight Kenji Osawa on August 9, 2009 at WEC 42, but due to a foot injury suffered by Osawa, he was replaced by John Hosman.
+Yahya was scheduled to fight Kenji Osawa on August 9, 2009, at WEC 42, but due to a foot injury suffered by Osawa, he was replaced by John Hosman.
 Yahya submitted Hosman with a north–south choke in the first round and earned his third consecutive Submission of the Night bonus.

-Yahya fought Joseph Benavidez on December 19, 2009 at WEC 45.
+Yahya fought Joseph Benavidez on December 19, 2009, at WEC 45.
 He lost the fight via TKO in the first round.

-Yahya faced Takeya Mizugaki on April 24, 2010 at WEC 48.
+Yahya faced Takeya Mizugaki on April 24, 2010, at WEC 48.
 He lost the fight via unanimous decision.